joaomelo/lib-template/README.md

 # Libt

-Libt is an optioned JavaScript library template.
+Libt is an opinionated JavaScript library template.
 The code itself has no practical utility; it serves as a replaceable placeholder when using the template.

 # Motivation